Jeffcw96/jeffdevslife/content/post/password-detector.md

     "html","css","javascript",
 ]
-featureImage= "/images/pw_detector_03.jpg" # Sets featured image on blog post. keywords = "Front-End, Javascript, HTML, CSS, REGEX, Regular Expression"
+featureImage= "/images/pw_detector_03.jpg" # Sets featured image on blog post. metakeywords = "Front-End, Javascript, HTML, CSS, REGEX, Regular Expression"
 +++

 In this article, we will create an interative password input and use Regular Expression for validation.